Simon Pietersz Verelst: Biography

 By about 1686, Verelst was displaying symptoms of mental illness.
 Verelst and his wife were called as witnesses in a 1692 attempt by private bill in the House of Lords by Henry Howard, 7th Duke of Norfolk, to divorce the Duchess, Mary Morduant.
 Verelst’s statement was read to the House but his wife’s testimony was not heard due to her apparent unreliability as a witness.
 The Duchess’s defence produced John Rothmell (married to Verelst’s half-sister (Note: Verelst’s half-sister was Hannah Verelst, elder child of Pieter Verelst and his second wife, Elisabeth Schölts.
-Her year of birth can be calculated as 1658 (between her parent’s wedding and the birth of her younger sister and before her mother’s death as suggested by G.H.
+Her year of birth can be calculated as 1658 (between her parents' wedding and the birth of her younger sister and before her mother’s death as suggested by G.H.
 Veth).
 She would have been ten when Pieter Verelst brought the family to London in 1668.
 Hannah married John Rothmell, a tailor, at Holy Trinity, Minories, London, on 6 July 1679.
 The couple had several children of which the last recorded, Catharine, was born on 10 January 1695.)) as a witness to undermine Verelst’s evidence.
 Rothmell described an incident in about 1686 in which Verelst had attacked him with a sword saying that Rothmell “had disparag’d him by Marrying his Sister, and said, he would be his Death, and drew his Sword, and Commanded him to strip, that he might slash him at his pleasure”.
 Verelst “struck the Witness [Rothmell] above a dozen times with his Sword, and threatned still to have his Life, if he, the Witness did not fetch his Wife [who had recently given birth] down that Night, ... to bring her to be Whipt, and to bring Six Rods with him”.
 Rothmell also described an earlier incident when Verelst had “been Distracted for Six Weeks”, treated by a doctor and had, one cold night, “got from the Woman that watch’d him, and run about two hours in his Shirt and Wascoat [sic], in a Frosty Night, and cut his Feet, and was brought home by the Watch”.